stencila/plugin-python-template/README.md

 # Template for a Stencila Python Plugin

+> [!IMPORTANT]
+> Stencila's plugin system has been deprecated in favor of support for the Model Context Protocol
+> and this repository has been achived.
+> For more details see this [PR](https://github.com/stencila/stencila/pull/2646).

 This repository provides a starting point for writing a Stencila plugin in Python.
 It contains a standard python setup, including: